 Peace Arch Heritage Hall

-There is no projection system to show your slide shows or video presentation an no hall speakers or microphone for your speeches.
-These can probably be rented from your music provider and I would make sure to ask for professional quality microphones as the hall is a bit long and prone to microphone drop outs.
+There is no projection system to show your slide shows or video presentation and no hall speakers or microphone for your speeches.
+These can probably be rented from your music provider and I would make sure to ask for professional quality microphones as the hall is a bit long and prone to microphone dropouts.

-Over all, the Peace Park Heritage Hall is a nice location to have your summer wedding or event.
+Overall, the Peace Park Heritage Hall is a nice location to have your summer wedding or event.
 As you can see it is wheelchair accessible.
 The beautiful park and location are peaceful and lovely to stroll around for your guests.
 I am sure there are some great spots for wedding pictures as well.
 With a little elbow grease, the hall can be decorated to personalize your event.
-I give the Peace Park Heritage Hall three and a half stars out of five
+I give the Peace Park Heritage Hall 3.5 stars out of 5.